microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     https://www.microsoft.com/en-us/download/details.aspx?id=51495
     ```

 29. On the **Connectors for Microsoft Identity Manager 2016 SP1 and Forefront Identity Manager 2010 R2 SP1** page, download **Script and Readme to pull Azure AD B2B users on-prem_v1.0.3.zip** and extract its content.
+You'll have to scroll down to find it.

+30. Once the files are extracted, right click on the PowerShell script, open the file properties, and **Unblock** the script.

-30. Within the Remote Desktop session to **DC1**, in the Windows PowerShell ISE window, open the newly extracted PowerShell script **AppProxy-GuestAccountCreation-v1.0.3.ps1** and modify its content by updating it to match the following:
+30. Within the Remote Desktop session to **DC1**, in Visual Studio Code, open the newly extracted PowerShell script **AppProxy-GuestAccountCreation-v1.0.3.ps1** and modify its content by updating it to match the following:

+    > Note: If for some reason you can't open the file, you can use the **Open folder** option in Visual Studio Code to open the folder containing the script.

     ```pwsh
     $B2BGroupSid = "TODO" #Fabrikam B2B users Azure AD group's ObjectID that you identified earlier in this exercise.